Dear Home Ec 101:

 OK, here is a gross one for you ladies.
 How do I fix my smelly washer?
 It smells so nasty that it’s embarrassing.
 I have tried wiping it with bleach and water and it just comes back.
 Should I air it out?
 Is it mildew or something worse?

 ~Smelly in Smyrna

-Well, Smelly, at least you aren’t having problems with bodily fluids.
-We also have a front loading washer and have previously dealt with the mildew problem.
-Spray the gasket with a sodium percarbonate solution [plain Oxiclean] and allow it to sit for 10-15 minutes before wiping.
+Buy a refillable spray bottle from the laundry/cleaning aisle.
+Fill the bottle partway with a sodium percarbonate solution [plain Oxiclean], and spray the rubber gasket.
+Allow the solution to sit for 10-15 minutes before wiping.
 Run the washer on the sanitary cycle with additional sodium percarbonate in the soap dispenser and vinegar in the fabric softener dispenser.

 When the cycle has finished wipe the gasket dry and leave the door open allowing the machine to air out.
 These steps should remove any existing mildew.
 If odors still linger contact the manufacturer and order a new

 Submit your questions to email@example.com.